Mansfield Soroptimist remembered with flowering cherry and time capsule

-Mansfield Soroptimists say farewell to 'valued, respected, long serving member' in special memorial
+Mansfield Soroptimists say farewell to 'valued, respected, long serving member' with special memorial

 Mansfield Soroptimists said farewell to ‘a valued, respected and long-serving member’ in a special memorial celebration.

-Along with their president Julie Howe-Shilton, members of the Soroptimist International Mansfield and District Club joined family and friends to remember Hazel Thompson, who died in March, aged 93.
+Along with their president Julie Howe-Shilton, members of the Soroptimist International Mansfield and District Club joined family and friends to remember Hazel Thompson, who died in March.

 They planted a flowering cherry tree and buried a time capsule containing photos and mementos of Hazel’s life on July 15 – which would have been her birthday.